MaggieWalsh/walsh_and_co/README.md

 ![Am I Responsive image of how the landing page looks across different browser sizes](assets/images/am-i-responsive.png)

+I created this website for the 1st Milestone Project on User Centric Frontend, at Code Institute's Diploma in Software Development course.

-A website for a luxury interior design company, based in Ireland and England.
+I wanted to create a website to showcase a fictional luxury interior design company, based in Ireland and England.
 The website features an initial landing page, and four additional pages of content.
 # UX